iofun/treehouse/README.md

 Feel free to [explore](https://github.com/spacebeam) and remember; spawn more nodes to allow control of additional units.

+## Community

+Spacebeam is an open-source community that enables end users easily build computational clusters, grid endpoints and visualization tiled-displays.

 ## Help wanted

 Would you like to help with the project?
 Pick any of the issues tagged [help wanted](https://github.com/spacebeam/spaceboard/labels/help%20wanted) and contribute!